jclem/tinker-react/README.md

-# Tinker Template
+# React Tinker Template

-This repository is a template for tinkering with frontend projects.
+This repository is a template for tinkering with React projects.
 It uses [Parcel](https://parceljs.org) to easily bundle up frontend assets that can be deployed to [Zeit](https://zeit.co) for sharing.

 It makes use of: